leimath/leimath.github.io/content/posts/gt-notes-p5.md

 most two vertices of odd-degree

 Note: Some theorems are quite tricky, especially Theorem 1, and non-intuitive.
 Please refer to the book mentioned above for proofs else, skip them.

+`Theorem 5["Euler Path Theorem"]`:

+1. A graph contains a closed Euler path if and only if
+* Every vertex has even degree, and
+* All edges are in the same component.

+2. A graph contains an open Euler path if and only if (a) Exactly two vertices have odd degree, and
+(b) All edges are in the same component.

+Note: An Euler path is called `closed` if it starts and ends at the same vertex; otherwise it’s called `open`.

 ---